qbertlivz/BusinessPlatformApps/Source/Apps/Partner/Released/iTalent-SocialAnalyticsByLithium/README.md

 ![Image](Web/Images/lithiumArchitectureDiagram.png)

 **Azure Resources:**
 You can access the resources that have been spun up by logging into the Azure portal.
-Everything should be under one resource group unless a user was using an existing SQL server.
+Everything should be under one resource group unless a user is using an existing SQL server.
 In that case, the SQL Server will appear in the resource group it already existed in.

 ![Image](Resources/media/azureresources.png)